 You must pass two examinations before applying for a Texas license:

-- The Licensed Dietitian Examination given by the Commission on Dietetic Registration
+- The examination accepted for licensure in Texas is the Registration Examination for Dietitians offered by the Commission on Dietetic Registration

 - The Texas Jurisprudence Examination